 A team of experienced Teaching Assistants, selected on the basis of their outstanding performance in the classroom, have been designated Teaching Mentors and will serve as the program’s core instructional staff.
 Each new TA will be assigned to a small discussion group led by a Teaching Mentor.

-All TA Orientation participants will be expected to plan and perform a brief (5-7 minute) teaching demonstration.
+All TA Orientation participants are expected to plan and perform a brief (5-7 minute) teaching demonstration.
 These live Microteaching presentations will be recorded, reviewed, and discussed in small group.
 Participants should keep the following in mind when planning for the microteaching exercise:

 - Pick a topic that would normally be discussed in an introductory course in your discipline.
 Assume that you will have a general audience with only very basic knowledge of your subject.